svrooij/sonos-api-docs/docs/services/rendering-control.md

 ## Events

-The RenderingControlService has properties that might be emitted if you subscribe to events.
+The RenderingControlService has variables that might be emitted if you subscribe to events.

 ### Subscribe to events